tefra/xsdata/docs/codegen.rst

 Choose the style of the generated docstrings.

-The accessible a custom style offering easy access to dataclasses fields and enum members docs for doc/api generators.
+The accessible is a custom style offering easy access to the docstrings of a dataclass' fields or an enum' members for doc/api generators.

 .. tab:: reStructuredText